-Prior to joining 5 Lakes Energy, Doug served as senior energy policy advisor at the Michigan Department of Energy, Labor, and Economic Growth.
-In that capacity, he applied scientific, engineering, and economic principles to the formation and adoption of energy policies for the state of Michigan.
+Immediately prior to joining 5 Lakes Energy, Douglas served as senior energy policy advisor in the Michigan Department of Energy, Labor, and Economic Growth.
+In that capacity, he applied scientific, engineering, and economic principles to the formation and adoption of energy policies for the State of Michigan.

-He and his wife, Colleen, reside in East Lansing, Michigan, where he active in the community and a formerly served as mayor.
+He and his wife, Colleen, reside in East Lansing, Michigan, where he active in the community and formerly served as Mayor.